WatsonLab/KOunt/README.md

 * `combined_bdg` the path to the KOunt database bedGraph file (default: "KOunt_databases/KO_RNA_DI_1.0.bedgraph")<br />
 * `kallisto` the path to the KOunt kallisto reference (default: "KOunt_databases/KO_RNA_kallisto_1.0")
-* `outdir` the path to the output directory (default: "out/")
+* `outdir` the path to the output directory (default: "out/") The abundance of proteins that KofamScan annotates with multiple KOs can either be split between the KOs or summed with all other proteins with multiple hits into 'Multiples'
+* `splitting_multiples` splitting proteins between their KO hits (default: "").
+Change to "#" if grouping multiples
+* `grouping_multiples` grouping proteins that have multiple KO hits (default: "#").
+Change to "" if grouping multiples

 #### Raw read trimming (rule trim)
 * `r1ad` the adapter sequence for read one (default: "AGATCGGAAGAGC")<br />